Consolvis/SAP-BTP-Backend-Developer-Roadmap/README.md

 So this is my recommendation on how to learn backend development on the SAP Cloud Platform in 2021.
 I'm working on collecting good tutorials, articles and videos on the individual topics.
 I will add them here bit by bit.

 Are you of a different opinion?
 Can you improve the roadmap?
 I am happy to receive your feedback.
-Please either comment here, open a topic or drag a request to this GitHub repository.
+Please either comment here, open a issue or pull request to this GitHub repository.

 ## Learn a Language